 SINGAPORE - Air quality has improved since Saturday afternoon, and this downward trend has been sustained till Monday morning.

-The three-hour Pollutant Standards Index (PSI) fell to a low of 47 at 7am on Monday before rising slowly to 65 as of 10pm today.
+The three-hour Pollutant Standards Index (PSI) fell to 47 at 7am on Monday before rising slowly to 65 as of 10pm today.

 The National Environmental Agency (NEA) said that for the next few days, slightly hazy conditions can be expected as dry weather conditions and the prevailing southerly to southeasterly winds are likely to continue.

 The 24-hour PSI for tomorrow is expected to continue to be in the "moderate" band of 51 to 100.

 Minimise prolonged outdoor activity

 People with chronic medical conditions especially lung or heart disease

 Avoid all outdoor activity